weirdnik/plib/README.md

 BLIP had a complicated architecture based on a message broker system, Plib is database driven (and mostly database agnostic due to Django ORM).

+## Deployment

+In its final form, Plib should be deployed using a WSGI manager (preferably `gunicorn`) running behind reverse proxy.
+Apache was utilized for this.
+Static files (all paths starting with `/static` should be served directly through Apache, while the active URL-s should be passing to a WSGI manager.
+Example apache configuration is stored in the `apache.cfg` file.

 ## TODO

 * Plib was written and deployed as Plum.ME using Django 1.3 and 1.4 features.
 The main TODO is to port it to a modern Django version.